Many teams say the same thing after an incident: “We have Defender. Why did we still miss the alert?”

 - Confirm you have incident notification rules configured with the correct recipients and severity filters

-- Confirm you have alert notification rules configured separately, covering at least the alert types that matter most to your team
+- Confirm you have alert notification rules configured separately, covering the alert types that matter most to your team

 - Verify that severity filters match what you actually want to be notified about, not just High and Critical